bijmuj/Learning/README.md

 Tetris is incomplete

-Snake works pretty well but its inefficient
+Snake works pretty well but is inefficient